Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 The following table specifies the tiling scheme used for a given data type combination and the corresponding output data type for AIE-ML devices:

    .. _table-tile-pattern-AIE-ML:
-.. table:: Matrix Multiply tiling pattern combination for AIE-ML
+.. table:: Matrix Multiply Tiling Pattern Combination for AIE-ML
    :align: center

    +------------------------+----------------+--------------+